JamesaurusRexx/advent-2/documentation/README.md

 The perfboard is now fully soldered and connects the barometer and accelerometer to the Nano.
 Now I need to design the avionics sled (with plenty of holes and connection points) and finish the soldering of the microSD adapter and battery.

+After having some issues printing the sled, I've decided it might be worth the risk to make the rocket wider and rework my rail system.
+Originally, the sides of the sled would slot into rails on the sides on the inner avionics bay, but this doesn't seem realistic anymore.
+The rails are simply too small to have an effect, and the current sled is much too flimsy to create tension for security.
+I'll need to rework the design for the sled.

 #

 (7/20/26) - So far, I've hooked up the barometer and accelerometer to a breadboard and have gotten data.
 The format output by the serial monitor should be easily feed into the SD card which I am now working on setting up.
 After hooking up all three parts, the Nano now outputs data from the accelerometer and barometer, along with verifying the microSD's installation.
 Now when I input the sensor code, pause, and switch it to the read code, it'll dispense data from the microSD.
 This includes time, pressure, temperature, degrees/s, and average G-force.
 I will publish the final design with soldering on the perfboard once that is completed (it's a mess of wires right now).